-- (f) a matter that if disclosed, could be reasonably expected to ---- - (i) impair the effectiveness of any lawful method or procedure for preventing, detecting, investigating or dealing with any contravention or possible contravention of the law; or (ii) endanger the security of the local government's property; or - (ii) ordaliger the security of the local government's property, or(iii) prejudice the maintenance or enforcement of a lawful measure for protecting public safety;
+- (f) a matter that if disclosed, could be reasonably expected to - (i) impair the effectiveness of any lawful method or procedure for preventing, detecting, investigating or dealing with any contravention or possible contravention of the law; or - (ii) endanger the security of the local government's property; or - (iii) prejudice the maintenance or enforcement of a lawful measure for protecting public safety; and - (g) information which is the subject of a direction given under section 23(1a) of the Parliamentary Commissioner Act 1971; and - (h) such other matters as may be prescribed.

-and

-- (g) information which is the subject of a direction given under section 23(1a) of the - Parliamentary Commissioner Act 1971; and - (h) such other matters as may be prescribed.

 4A.
-Matter prescribed for when meeting may be closed to the public (Act s.5.23(2)(h)) The determination by the local government of a price for the sale or purchase of property by the local government, and the discussion of such a matter, are matters prescribed for the purposes of section 5.23(2)(h).
+Matter prescribed for when meeting may be closed to the public (Act s.5.23(2)(h))

+The determination by the local government of a price for the sale or purchase of property by the local government, and the discussion of such a matter, are matters prescribed for the purposes of section 5.23(2)(h).